FDA/amia-2017-dataed-hackathon/_episodes/06-analysis-r.md

 <a href="{{ page.root }}/fig/r-gene-dend-large.png"><img src="{{ page.root }}/fig/r-gene-dend.png" alt="The gene dendrogram reclustered by R" /></a>

 In the replicate figure, we observe that these genes are children under different nodes, whereas in the original figure they are children of the same node (we can see this by inspecting the original SupplFigure6.gtr file).
 They are also ordered far apart from each other in the replicate figure, whereas they are ordered next to each other in the original figure.
-With these counterexamples, we conclude we have not recreated the identical dendrograms presented by Sørlie et al.
+With these counterexamples, we conclude we have not recreated the identical dendrograms presented by SÃ¸rlie et al.

 Next, we plot a heat map using the function `aheatmap` in the package `NMF`.
 Our replicate dendrograms have been used to order the rows and columns of the heat map accordingly.